sbogucki12/sbogucki12/README.md

 <p>I'm Steve.
 My current activity:</p>

+## Nov.
+1, 2021

+<p>Built a .NET Core Web Api.
+In another repo.
+Sending captcha data via fetch from client to server.
+From server to google.
+Return google verification response back to client.</p>

 ## Oct 30, 2021

 <p>Added the FAQ Accordion to the desktop view at <a href="https://github.com/sbogucki12/dwalesska"> dwalesska repo </a>:</p>